briancline/torque-satellite/README.md

 To Do
 -----

-* Add known OBDII and Torque codes for my vehicle, a 2005 Toyota Tacoma Prerunner double-cab
 * Add publisher support for MQTT, AMQP, and ZeroMQ
 * Add backend support for SQLite, MySQL, and Postgres
 * Simple start on the frontend showing trips and data log